British MPs pick among 10 hopefuls to be next PM

 These included international development minister Rory Stewart, home affairs minister Sajid Javid, former work and pensions minister and ex-TV presenter Esther McVey, health minister Matthew Hancock, and former immigration minister Mark Harper.

-Conservative deputies will hold the first vote on the 10 names on Thursday morning, with those who get fewer than 17 votes to be knocked out.
+Conservative deputies will hold the first vote on the 10 names on Thursday, with those who get fewer than 17 votes each to be knocked out.

 The voting will continue next week until just two candidates are left.

-The 150,000 or so Conservative party members will then elect Britain's new leader and the man or woman who is to steer them through Brexit, after Theresa May resigned this month following a series of parliamentary defeats and cabinet resignations over her EU exit vision, as well as a disastrous showing in the recent European Parliament elections.
+The 150,000 or so Conservative party members will then elect Britain's new leader and the man or woman who is to steer them through Brexit, after former prime minister Theresa May resigned following a series of parliamentary defeats and cabinet resignations over her EU exit plan, as well as a disastrous result in the European Parliament elections.

-If Johnson wins, it would amount to a "horror scenario", according to a tweet, back in 2017, when Johnson's candidacy was already being talked about, by Martin Selmayr, a top EU civil servant.
+If Johnson won, it would be a "horror scenario", according to a tweet, back in 2017, when Johnson's candidacy was already being talked about, by Martin Selmayr, a top EU civil servant.

-Selmayr said Johnson used the same kind of "populism" as US leader Donald Trump and French far-right leader Marine Le Pen to get ahead.
+Selmayr accused Johnson of the same kind of "populism" that US president Donald Trump and French far-right leader Marine Le Pen use to get ahead.

-Johnson has said the UK should leave the EU on 31 October whether it has an exit deal in place or not and that it should withhold the €44 billion that the EU says it owes as a divorce payment due to prior budgetary commitments.
+Johnson has said the UK should leave the EU on 31 October whether it has an exit deal or not and that it might withhold the €44 billion that the EU says it owes as a divorce payment due to prior budgetary commitments.

-"I will do for this country what I did for London where we were able to lift the poor and the needy in our society while also sticking up for the wealth creators," the former London mayor said on Monday.
+"I will do for this country what I did for London, where we were able to lift the poor and the needy in our society while also sticking up for the wealth creators," Johnson, who also use to be the mayor of London, said on Monday.

-Hunt, the foreign minister, is a former 'Remain' supporter who has pledged to renegotiate May's exit deal despite EU refusals to do so.
+Hunt, the current foreign minister, is a former 'Remain' supporter who has pledged to renegotiate May's exit deal despite EU refusals to do so.

 He has also flirted with populism by comparing the EU to the Soviet Union in the past.